aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/html-converter/convert-html-to-docx/_index.md

 {{< tab tabNum="7" >}}

-The following example demonstrates how to convert **HTML to DOCX Node.js** language applying.
-HTML is taken from the local file system, converted to DOCX and saved to the storage.
+The following example demonstrates how to convert **HTML to DOC Node.js** language applying.
+HTML is taken from the local file system, converted to DOC and saved to the local file system.

 ```javascript